-Whether to freeze a manufactured cell or gene therapy is a major strategic decision with benefits and trade-offf.
-While the primary upside of freezing is to significantly reduce the risks associated with short shelf-life of the bioactive products, there are still challenges related to exact temperature controlled storage, defrosting procedures, and management of storage devices (LN2 dewars) within medical center pharmacies.
+Whether to freeze a manufactured cell or gene therapy is a major strategic decision with benefits and trade-off.
+While the primary upside of freezing is to significantly reduce the risks associated with the short shelf-life of the bioactive products, there are still challenges related to exact temperature-controlled storage, defrosting procedures, and management of storage devices (LN2 dewars) within medical center pharmacies.
 Products that are never frozen are under greater time pressure, but may also forego an additional two-to-four "legs" within the supply chain process to and from a facility for freezing and defrosting.
-Additionally, in considering how these therapies will scale, the reliability, consistency, and risks of cryopreservation prcoess in collection locations needs to be understood.
-In either case, the management team must agree upon the preferred set of upsides, and plan in detail how to address the challenges associated with each choice.
+Additionally, in considering how these therapies will scale, the reliability, consistency, and risks of the cryopreservation process in collection locations need to be understood.
+In either case, the management team must agree upon the preferred set of upsides and plan in detail how to address the challenges associated with each choice.

 4. Has everyone agreed to the specific data that must be tracked within the Chain of Identity (COI) and Chain of Custody (COC)?